Advisory shaped by the people writing the standards

 Typical scope

-• Assess current BOM generation coverage and quality against the CycloneDX Authoritative Guide.
+- Assess current BOM generation coverage and quality against the CycloneDX Authoritative Guide.

-• Build the organizational playbook for internal consumers: legal, procurement, product security, incident response, and compliance.
+- Develop the organizational playbook for internal consumers: legal, procurement, product security, incident response, and compliance.

 Regulatory readiness

-• Align engineering practices with the NIST Secure Software Development Framework (SSDF), published as Special Publication (SP) 800‑218, and SP 800‑218A for generative artificial intelligence.
+- Align engineering practices with the NIST Secure Software Development Framework (SSDF), published as Special Publication (SP) 800-218, and SP 800-218A for generative artificial intelligence.

-• Interpret U.S. Food and Drug Administration (FDA) premarket cybersecurity guidance for medical device manufacturers, including Software Bill of Materials (SBOM) and Secure Product Development Framework (SPDF) expectations.
+- Interpret U.S. Food and Drug Administration (FDA) premarket cybersecurity guidance for medical device manufacturers, including SBOM and Secure Product Development Framework (SPDF) expectations under Section 524B of the Federal Food, Drug, and Cosmetic Act.

-• Prepare audit ready evidence packages covering generation, signing, retention, and distribution.
+- Prepare audit ready evidence packages covering generation, signing, retention, and distribution.

 Supply chain hardening